quattro/optfun/README.md

 # optfun
-approximate optimization in demented times
+Approximate optimization in demented times

+This respository serves as a sandbox for various convex optimization approaches